Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 21 November 2025 14.28.08 UTC
+- WIB: Jumat, 21 November 2025 15.37.59 UTC
-- WITA: Jumat, 21 November 2025 15.28.08 UTC
+- WITA: Jumat, 21 November 2025 16.37.59 UTC
-- WIT: Jumat, 21 November 2025 16.28.08 UTC
+- WIT: Jumat, 21 November 2025 17.37.59 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: motivational
+Kategori: nature